Debt-lag: Causes

 Debt-lag is primarily attributed to spending on credit cards while abroad, including paying for items before travel such as transportation costs and accommodation.
 It is estimated that roughly 85% of travellers use their credit card while on holiday, presumably because of the ease of use, wide acceptance, ability to earn rewards points and security features of credit cards.

 Debt-lag is not strictly tied to the distance or duration of a trip, but longer trips will typically cost more and thus cause more severe cases of debt-lag.
 It is a financial problem more commonly found in men than in women, with over two in five men suffering credit card shock upon return compared to less than one in three women.

 The speed at which a person recovers from debt-lag is largely dependent on the individual's financial situation and any extenuating circumstances met with while travelling.
 Lack of travel insurance in cases of emergency and/or disruption to travel can exacerbate debt-lag, especially with one in four travelling without cover.
 One of the most common unexpected costs incurred while travelling overseas is last-minute transport or accommodation changes, which could be covered by a comprehensive travel insurance policy.

 A common cause of debt-lag is tied to fees and charges by financial institutions to access their services while overseas.
 In fact, these hidden charges, such as currency conversion fees and foreign ATM access charges, are cited as the top "travel rip-offs" experienced by travellers.

 There is no maximum to debt-lag attributed debt, although it is largely limited by an individual's credit limit and ability to accrue debt.
 Inversely, there is no limit to the amount of time it takes to resolve debt-lag as repayment habits, compound interest charges and the ability to continually accrue debt even after the trip is complete can make the debt rollover perpetually.
 Over a third of people would holiday again before paying down their debt-lag induced debt, lengthening the duration of this condition.

 Management

-Budgeting and proper care of one's finances is the strongest stimulus for ridding oneself of debt-lag.
-This includes preparation, research and budgeting around optimal financial products for travel, both before and after travel.
+Careful budgeting and monitoring of expenses can prevent debt-lag.
+This includes preparation, research and budgeting around optimal financial products for travel, both before and after a trip.